jsecrest/wgu-MachineLearning-C753-p2_IdentifyCustomerSegments/review-archive/submission1/review1.md

 # Tasks for resubmission

 ## JLS Misc
 - [ ] Last task!
-Copy this list from review1.md into the project before submitting.
+Copy this task list from `review1.md` into the project notebook before submitting.
-- [ ] Annotate the first cell with resubmission notes for reviewer conveniance
+- [x] Annotate the first cell with resubmission notes for reviewer conveniance
-- [ ] Remove "TODO" reference from submission (not mentioned by reviewer)
+- [x] Remove "TODO" reference from submission (not mentioned by reviewer)

 ## **Required changes**

 ---
 ### Task group: *Evaluating missing rows*
-- [ ] You must create a distribution plot to identify the correct threshold to split the subset effectively. (see info in full review)
+- [x] "You must create a distribution plot to identify the correct threshold to split the subset effectively. (see info in full review)"

+#### Task completion notes:
+- [x] On review, I think I just need to clarify my decision and my existing plots.
+It looks like the way I layed things out was confusing.
+I also used a different method then the reviewer.
+- [x] I also tried the reviewer's method.
+If I'd have used it to start with it would have made my analysis a lot easier, but I think both approaches are valid.
+I reviewed my method, added better notes, and added a justification for keeping my threshold.
+I also demonstrated an understanding of the reviewer's method.
 <details>

 ### Unmet requirement